Application » Cost »Expectations »Requirements »Steps to Nepal »

 If the cost of the program seems like it is out of reach, please know that you have options.
 Our goal is to positively impact the schools in the Himalayas and we can’t do that if we are not flexible or helpful!
-We are in the process of partnering with Classy.org to create crowd funding platforms that help you ask your friends and family for money for this experience!
+In the past many of our teachers have turned to crowd sourcing, we are happy to provide recommendations on best practices and compelling content for you to utilize.

 Upon acceptance to Trek To Teach, we will send you a Welcome Packet that details what you can expect from the program.
 It will also give you valuable information about living in Nepal.
 It is a document that is intended to give you background and context.
 If you have any questions about any aspect of the program, all you need to do is contact either Brad or Emily.
 We will be here throughout the process to help you prepare for your time in the communities!

 Hop on the plane, read a book, and a few short hours later you will arrive in Kathmandu, Nepal.
 One of our Trek to Teach team members will be waiting for you at the airport with a welcome sign and smile.
 The next few days you will explore the city with our team and learn about the Nepali education system with our partners OLE Nepal.

 Once you are adjusted to the timing and pace of Nepal, you will take a scenic bus ride to Pokhara and the following day you will depart on your trek to your school.